Radioactive Materials Regulatory Program

 A specific license may be issued after the DWMRC makes a determination that the applicant’s facilities and equipment, personnel training and experience, and policies and procedures for radiation safety are sufficient to safely use radioactive materials.
 The specific-license facilities include medical (nuclear medicine), industrial (moisture-density gauges, well logging, industrial radiography, or flow meters), academic (research), and waste disposal licenses (land disposal or decay in storage).
 An application for a new or renewed specific license is submitted to the DWMRC with the appropriate fee.
 Specific licenses are valid for a 5-year period and annual fees are charged.
 Guidance information is available to help applicants obtain a radioactive materials license.
 The application guides are listed by the intended use of radioactive materials, as follows:

 Occasionally licensees from other jurisdictions want to enter Utah to use radioactive material under their state or NRC license.
-To apply for reciprocal recognition of your license, please follow the Reciprocal Recognition of Licenses Guidance .
+To apply for reciprocal recognition of your license, please read the Reciprocal Recognition of Licenses Guidance .
+View the Instructions for Submitting a Request for Reciprocal Recognition to get instructions for submitting a request using the Division’s Community Portal website.
 If approved, you will be sent an authorization letter allowing you to work in Utah.
 The reciprocity approval is in effect for one calendar year and allows you to work for up to 180 days during the calendar year.
 We require that you give us three days notice each time you enter the state to perform work.

 The DWMRC regulatory Program is conducted in accordance with national accepted standards.
 Performance audits of the DWMRC regulatory program are conducted regularly by federal and state personnel.
 The audit results show that the DWMRC adequately protects health and safety and the administrative rules (regulations) are compatible with Federal regulations.
 More information about the audit results is available from the Nuclear Regulatory Commission.